ASEMS Part 2 - Guidance

 Environmental Management Plan

-A fully resourced plan to manage potential impacts to the environment should be developed.
-It is likely that aspects will be known to the project team prior to commencement of the POEMS Process.
-This procedure should allow the project team to budget, resource tasks that may be required to assess the significance of the impacts from the project and to demonstrate that any significant impacts are minimised or reduced, as far as reasonably practicable.
+A fully resourced plan to facilitate proactive environmental management should be developed.
+It is likely that aspects will be known to the Delivery Team prior to commencement of the POEMS Process.
+This procedure should allow the Delivery Team to budget and resource tasks that ensure products, systems and services deliver sound environmental performance.

-This procedure will enable the project team to ensure that environmental issues are appropriately managed, with all environmental responsibilities communicated.
-EMP02 will assist the project team in identifying stakeholders, define and agree project environmental responsibilities, produce an effective communication plan and assemble an environmental committee.
+This procedure will enable the Delivery Team to ensure that environmental issues are appropriately managed, with all environmental responsibilities communicated.
+EMP02 will assist the Delivery Team in identifying stakeholders, define and agree project environmental responsibilities, produce an effective communication plan and assemble an environmental committee.

-It is important to identify environmental standards that apply to projects in order to demonstrate compliance.
-This procedure better enables project teams to identify relevant environmental standards and requirements, understanding how compliance is achieved and how compliance arguments should be built and recorded.
+It is important to identify environmental compliance obligations that apply to projects in order to demonstrate compliance.
+This procedure better enables Delivery Teams to identify relevant environmental compliance obligations, understanding how compliance is achieved and how compliance arguments should be built and recorded.

 Objectives and Targets

-Setting objectives and targets are vital in helping to maintain environmental performance and drive continuous improvement.
-This procedure should help project teams identify objectives and targets related to impacts or aspects assessed as medium or high priority.
+Setting objectives and targets are vital in helping to deliver sound environmental performance and drive continuous improvement.
+This procedure should help Delivery Teams identify objectives and targets related to impacts or aspects assessed as medium or high priority.

 Environmental Impact Management